MicrosoftDocs/sdk-api/sdk-api-src/content/mfapi/nf-mfapi-mfcreateaudiomediatype.md

 ## -remarks

-The <a href="/windows/desktop/api/mfobjects/nn-mfobjects-imfaudiomediatype">IMFAudioMediaType</a> interface is deprecrated, so applications should avoid using this function.
+The <a href="/windows/desktop/api/mfobjects/nn-mfobjects-imfaudiomediatype">IMFAudioMediaType</a> interface is deprecated, so applications should avoid using this function.
 To create a media type from a <b>WAVEFORMATEX</b> structure, do the following:

 <ol>